 I’ve found that this definition helps me find compassion in tough situations…

+When we truly believe that others are doing the best they can, it opens the door to find compassion.
 Like learning any new skill, being more compassionate takes practice.
 But the effort is worth it.
 Here’s why:

 4 Surprising Things About Compassion